cube10/cube10/README.md

 # Cube List

-Cube10 is an innovative platform that aggregates trending articles and presents them in a user-friendly fashion.
+Cube List is an innovative platform that aggregates trending articles and presents them in a user-friendly fashion.
 It is powered by AngularJS and uses MongoDB on the backend.
 Here is how it works:

 - API calls are made to various social media sources, gathering details for trending topics
 - Trending topic data is cached in a Mongo database, to facilitate consistent client-side rendering.